Timothyvwees/Container_ostream/README.md

 std::unordered_set       = Us
 std::unordered_multiset  = UMs
 ```
-The macro CONTAINER_ELEMENT_SEPERATOR_FOR_PRETTY_PRINTING will do the following which might make it easier to read:
+The macro USE_CONTAINER_OSTREAMS_ELEMENT_SEPERATOR will do the following which might make it easier to read:
 ```markdown
 not [ 1 2 3 4 5 ] but [ {1} {2} {3} {4} {5} ]
 not [ 1:a 2:b ] but [ {1:a} {2:b} ]